Camping & Cabins

 Safety and Outdoor Ethics

-As a visitor to the Dakota Prairie Grasslands, you are asked to follow certain rules designed to protect the natural environment, ensure the health and safety of visitors, and promote a pleasant and rewarding outdoor recreation experience for all visitors.
+As a visitor to the Dakota Prairie Grasslands, you are asked to follow certain rules designed to protect the natural environment, ensure the health and safety of all visitors, and promote a pleasant and rewarding outdoor recreation experience for all.

 Recreation.gov

 Recreation.gov is the federal government's centralized travel planning and reservation platform for 14 federal agencies.
-It provides tools, tips, and information for visitors to find destinations, plan trips, and make reservations for various outdoor activities and experiences on federal lands and waters.
+It provides tools, tips, and information to help visitors find destinations, plan trips, and make reservations for various outdoor activities and experiences on federal lands and waters.
 Users can make reservations for camping, cabins, RV sites, permits, and other activities on federal lands.

 Note: USDA Forest Service does not manage the Recreation.gov site.